« Previous Page

 The inflammation of the bronchial tubes makes the nerves in the lungs very sensitive.
 In response to irritation, the body forces air through the airways by a rapid and strong contraction of the muscles of respiration—a cough.
 The rapid movement of air in the breathing tubes helps remove mucus from the lungs into the throat.
 People with COPD often cough a great deal in the morning after a large amount of mucus has built up overnight (smoker's cough).

 The oxygen and carbon dioxide exchange

 The lungs are where the blood picks up oxygen to deliver throughout the body and where it disposes of carbon dioxide that is a by-product of the body processes.
 COPD affects this process.

-Chronic bronchitis affects the oxygen and carbon dioxide exchange because the airway swelling and mucus production can also narrow the airways and reduce the flow of oxygen-rich air into the lung and carbon dioxide out of
+Chronic bronchitis affects the oxygen and carbon dioxide exchange because the airway swelling and mucus production can also narrow the airways and reduce the flow of oxygen-rich air into the lung and carbon dioxide out of the lung.

 Current as of:

 E. Gregory Thompson, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Ken Y. Yoneda, MD - Pulmonology, Critical Care Medicine